Setting up a home recording studio

 Consider equipment, processes and practices for both audio production and post-production when setting up a home recording studio.
 It’s not as simple as slapping on a pair of headphones and speaking into a microphone.

 The idea of setting up a home recording studio sounds complicated.
 But when you’re working from home as a voice actor, you need good equipment that produces top-quality, professional recordings.
 Since in the voice over business you’re only as good as your last job.
 And since your recordings are done in your voice recording studio, everything from auditions to final deliverables has to be top-notch.

 Remember also that voice acting is both an art and a craft.
 That means voice actors also need the right tools to get the job done properly.
 A decade ago, these tools were expensive, especially if you were a new kid on the block.
 Nowadays, home recording studios have become the new normal.
 So, good equipment is more affordable and accessible, which makes learning more about setting up a home recording studio a walk in the park.

-As outlined in our microphone guide: not all mics suit all voices.
+As outlined in our A-Z voice over microphone guide: not all mics suit all voices.
 So, you’ll need to experiment until you find that suits your voice and its unique tonality.
 We’re not saying you have to spend $5,000 on a mic for your voice recording studio.
 We’re saying find the right mic.
 And the right mic doesn’t always mean an expensive mic.
 Research the topic online.
 Determine a price range you’re comfortable with.
 Chat with people online and ask sales associates questions.
 Due diligence is key.

 Audio equipment for home voice over recording studios